Welcome

 WH is working under a Consent Decree with the USEPA to implement the site-wide remedy designated by USEPA as Operable Unit 4 (OU4).
 Under this agreement, WH is implementing the remedy of site soils, site groundwater, and a majority of the remaining impoundments still requiring remediation.
 Additional information about the site-wide remedy can be found on the Site-Wide Remedy page.

-• Remediation of Impoundments 13 and 24, located in the southwestern section of the Site, is currently underway.
-This work is expected to be completed by the end of 2024.
+- Remediation of Impoundments 13 and 24, located in the southwestern section of the Site was completed in 2024.